-Should construction activities be required during breeding bird timing windows (see "Timing windows" table in the Appendix) please refer to the general mitigation approach for reducing risk to nesting birds found in the "Avian protection documents" found in Appendix E-1.
+Should construction activities be required during breeding bird timing windows (see "Timing windows" table in Appendix C) please refer to the general mitigation approach for reducing risk to nesting birds found in the "Avian protection documents" (Appendix E; E-1).
 This decision tree will help to apply the appropriate approach and direct mitigation measures found in Appendices E-1 to E-5.
 These appendices prescribe levels of disturbance, the breeding bird timing windows, nest sweep and reporting procedures as well as buffer guidelines for each species identified.
 Through this process, Manitoba Hydro and its contractors will reduce the effects to birds and continue to meet regulatory compliance requirements.